alisle/elleLog/docs/plugin.tags.md

 bytes_in - The number of bytes received. bytes_out - The number of bytes sent.

-message - The event message
-message_id - The event message ID
-protocol - The protocol UDP/TCP

 request_url - the URL requested
 request_cookies - Cookies associated
 request_method - the request Method (GET/POST)